Ripper Crew: Arrest and convictions

 When Gecht was first arrested, he had to be released since the police had insufficient evidence to connect him to the crimes.
-After further investigation, though, the police discovered that in 1981, he had rented a room in a motel along with three friends – each with adjoining rooms.
-The hotel manager said that they had held loud parties and appeared to be involved in some kind of cult.
-Police then tracked down the other men, Edward Spreitzer and the Kokoraleis brothers.
+After further investigation, though, the police discovered that in 1981, he rented a motel room along with three friends who each had adjoining rooms.
+The hotel manager said they had held loud parties and appeared to be involved in some kind of cult.

+Robin Gecht was first arrested on October 20, 1982, after police connected his van to the October 6 attack on Beverley Washington.
+Several days later, Gecht posted bond and was released.
+Police re-arrested Gecht on November 5 and then tracked down the other men, Edward Spreitzer and the Kokoraleis brothers.
+Gecht was later indicted and ordered to be held on $1 million bond.

+Andrew Kokoraleis was arrested on November 7, and he and Spreitzer confessed to up to 17 murders.
+Three days later they were indicted and ordered held without bond.

-When interrogated, Thomas Kokoraleis confessed that he and the others had taken women back to Gecht's place – what Gecht called a "satanic chapel."
-There they had raped and tortured the women, and amputated their breasts with a wire garrote.
-Kokoraleis went on to say that they would eat parts of the severed breasts as kind of a sacrament, and that Gecht would masturbate into the breasts before putting them in a box.
-Kokoraleis claimed that he once saw 15 breasts in the box.
+Thomas Kokoraleis was arrested on November 12.
+When interrogated, he confessed that he and the others took women back to Gecht's place – what Gecht called a "satanic chapel."
+There they raped and tortured the women and amputated their breasts with a wire garrote.
+Kokoraleis stated that they ate parts of the severed breasts as a kind of sacrament and that Gecht masturbated into the breasts before putting them in a box.
+Kokoraleis claimed he once saw 15 breasts in the box.

 Gecht, the only member of the gang to maintain his innocence, was never tried for any of the murders due to a lack of evidence.
 In 1983, he was convicted of attempted murder, aggravated kidnapping, deviate sexual assaults, and rape for the non-fatal rape and assault of Beverly Washington.
 Gecht was sentenced to 120 years in prison.
-Before sentencing Gecht, Judge Francis J. Mahon told him "Only a devil would do these things.
+Before sentencing Gecht, Judge Francis J. Mahon told him, "Only a devil would do these things.
 An animal would not do these things.
 A monster would."
-He pointed out that Gecht had left Washington for dead and was lucky to be not on trial for murder.
+He pointed out that Gecht left Washington for dead and was lucky to not be on trial for murder.

-Gecht is serving his sentence at Menard Correctional Center.
-His projected parole date is October 10, 2042.
-Should he live long enough, Gecht will be 88 years old when he is released from prison.
+Gecht is serving his sentence at Danville Correctional Center.
+His projected parole date is October 10, 2042, when he will be 88 years old.

-In 1984, Spreitzer, in a bid for leniency, pleaded guilty to murder in the deaths of Shui Mak, Rose Davis, Sandra Delaware, and Rafael Tirado, as well as attempted murder, aggravated kidnapping, deviate sexual assault, and rape.
+In 1984, in a bid for leniency, Spreitzer pleaded guilty to murder in the deaths of Shui Mak, Rose Davis, Sandra Delaware, and Rafael Tirado, as well as attempted murder, aggravated kidnapping, deviant sexual assault, and rape.
 He was sentenced to life in prison without parole.